jerryagenyi/rcap/rcap-ccip/theory_of_change.md

   * Marginalized communities face greatest semiotic barriers
   * Standard messaging serves dominant culture only
   * Vulnerable populations bear disproportionate harm

+### 1.5 Infodemic Management Context

+WHO/Europe research (2025) confirms that AI can support tailoring messages to specific populations and enhance reach to multilingual/multicultural settings during emergencies.
+However, the same research emphasizes that AI use in health communication must be guided by strong ethical principles to protect public trust.

+**The Infodemic Challenge:** During crises, information overload combined with semiotic misalignment creates fertile ground for misinformation.
+When official messages fail to make meaning within local cultural frameworks, information vacuums emerge that rumors and false information quickly fill.

+**RCAP's Role:** By predicting and preventing semiotic breakdown before messages are deployed, RCAP addresses the root cause of infodemics—ambiguous or culturally misaligned official communication.
+Clear, resonant messages that respect local meaning-making systems are the strongest counter to misinformation, positioning RCAP as both a communication intelligence tool and an infodemic management platform.

 ## 2. Vision & Ultimate Goal